Prof-M-s-Classroom/programming-assignment-2-ttran3300/Tran_TammyRPG/README.md

 ---

 ## **9. Edge Cases & Testing**
-(Describe at least one edge case you tested and its outcome.)
 An edge case that I tested was when the player inputs an invalid input such as a letter or number other than 1 or 2, the game will prompt the user again until a valid input is provided.

 Example: